 You have finally realized the bad effects of cocaine and how it’s starting to negatively affect your life.
 This realization is a very important one.
 Due to the scarcity of physical indications of cocaine addiction, many convince themselves that they are not addicted.
 By identifying that you have an issue, you’ve already overcome a major hurdle in the quitting process.

 Try as you may – snort it, inject it or smoke it – that initial high will always remain elusive.

-Quitting cocaine (aka coke) is easier said than done.
+Quitting cocaine is easier said than done.
 Not only is it difficult, but it’s also dangerous.
 Just as starting cocaine comes with consequences, so does quitting.

 Some withdrawal symptoms you may encounter include:

 - Sleep issues

 Many believe that the best way to quit cocaine is through a stay at a detox centre and a rehab.
 They are right: Quitting such an addictive substance can be very dangerous, putting your life at risk.

 A stay at a detox centre (although it may take several days) allows a medical team to monitor and stabilize your health throughout the stressful process of quitting cocaine.
 Also, the medical team will be able to prescribe medications that may help ease the effects of withdrawal.